Rishie123/Solar_Orbiter_Anomalies/Readme.md

 - We use the cProfile package for doing time profiling
 - The results are stored in Scalability/time_profiling
-- To reproduce, simply follow the insructions at the bottom of the code for dashboard.py and run_ml_models.py
+- To reproduce, simply follow the instructions at the bottom of the code for dashboard.py and run_ml_models.py
 - you can interpret the results using snakeviz as mentioned there
-- It shows the time required to load the dashboard completely is 23.22seconds, alongwith breakdown of time required by different components
+- It shows the time required to load the dashboard completely is 23.22seconds, along with breakdown of time required by different components
 - It shows the time required to run the model and get the shaply values with visualisation is 3.56 seconds with breakdown

 - Reference: https://docs.python.org/3/library/profile.html

-## Testing

-- Unit tests have been performed within the Python_Scripts folder in a file named, tests.py